cafewill/captain-apk/README.md

 # Captain APK

-this is an android apk, dex and resources extractor! (lite version)
+This is an Android APK, DEX and resources extractor! (lite version)

 ## Features

-* installed app list up.
+* Installed app list up.
-* extract apk, dex and resources.
+* Extract APK, DEX and resources.

-    - copy apk to download location.
+    - copy APK to download location.
-    - listing manifest, dex & res/* (in apk)
+    - listing manifest, DEX & res/* (in APK)
     - and save it to text file. (no zip file, because lite version)

 ## Thanks to